sarthaktodmal/3D-CPU-Renderer/readme.md

 # 3D-CPU-Renderer

-A simple 3D renderer written in C, running entirely on the CPU without using any graphics APIs.
+A simple 3D graphics renderer written in C, running entirely on the CPU without using any graphics APIs.
-It uses the Windows API to create a window and display a pixel buffer rendered in software.
+It uses the Windows API to create a window and display a pixel buffer computed by the program.

 ---